Briggs & Stratton vs Westinghouse

 Is Briggs & Stratton more reliable than Westinghouse for generators?

-No. Based on the available data, Westinghouse earns a Tier A reliability rating with a score of 95 out of 100, while Briggs & Stratton receives a Tier B rating at 76 out of 100.
+No. Based on the available data, Westinghouse holds a Tier A reliability rating with a score of 95 out of 100, while Briggs & Stratton is rated Tier B at 76 out of 100.
 Westinghouse is the more reliable brand in this comparison.